CookieKGcz/CCCCQQQQE/Roann/Notes.md

 Ophelia,

-Thoughts: Favored by gods, Death symbol -> mythology, Dragons as the beginning of magic, specters as images of the past (ghosts), increased lifespan because of magic, death of apostles, execution method (flower, ...), distorted Pollia Islands for more room,
+Thoughts: Favored by gods, Death symbol -> mythology, Dragons as the beginning of magic, specters as images of the past (ghosts), increased lifespan because of magic, death of apostles, execution method (flower, ...), distorted Pollia Islands for more room,  emblem in Czech monotone flag colors